-- Plagiarism of text.
-You don’t need to copy entire sheets of text, one or two phrases is considered plagiarism of someone else’s work.
+- Plagiarism of text is copying another’s work, and you don’t need to copy entire sheets of text; one or two phrases is considered plagiarism of someone else’s work

 - Self-plagiarism is a rather unusual form of plagiarism.
-It occurs when you plagiarise your own work and then reproduce without acknowledgment.
+It occurs when you plagiarise your own work and then reproduce without acknowledgement.

 Plagiarism in medical writing

-If you haven’t been tempted by any of these types of plagiarism, that’s the great news.
+If you have managed to avoid these types of plagiarism thus far, that’s the great news.
 The bad news is plagiarism can result in actions may involve apology letters, retraction of articles, suspension or even legal action.

 Some of the likely reasons for plagiarism in medical writing may be tight deadlines, delivering medical copywriting that is neutral, sourcing and reading relevant evidence, a lack of confidence in your writing skills or not believing in the health topics you are writing about.

 If you’re worried about plagiarism in your writing, there are a few tips and online checkers that can help you along the way.

 There are a variety of online tools at your disposal to check the authenticity and originality of your writing and avoid plagiarism.
 Here are a few commonly used online checkers used by medical writers:

 - iThenticate compares files with 37 million published research articles.
 Considered the most reliable tool, it is reliable and rarely misses an unacknowledged word